Singapore Series @ Brisbane Festival

 Brisbane Festival aims to connect artists and audiences in ways that lift the spirit, disrupt the conventional and open the city to the world.

-CultureLink is pleased to support Brisbane Festival as co-producer for its Singapore Series, presenting snapshots of Singapore's vibrant arts and culture to Australian audiences.
+CultureLink is pleased to partner Brisbane Festival as co-producer for its Singapore Series, presenting snapshots of Singapore's vibrant arts and culture to Australian audiences, with the funding support of the National Arts Council.

 The Singapore Series is the outcome of a three-year partnership between CultureLink and the Festival from 2015-2017.